TomasGomes02/SIRS/REPORT.md

 To accomodate this feature, we created a new Virtual Machine, that was assigned the IPv4 address 192.168.20.10 on the interface connecting to Switch 2 and 192.168.10.11 on the interface connecting to Switch 3.
 The clients can connect directly to the Auth Server, as well as the App Server like before, via Switch 2.
 The communication entities and the messages they exchange can be seen below:

-(_Identify communication entities and the messages they exchange with a UML sequence or collaboration diagram._)

 <p align="center">
   <img src="img/comms.png" alt="Client">
 </p>